reneenee03/shop-BE/README.md

 2. Make sure you have `pip` installed
 3. Run `pip install django`
 4. Download my code as a zip file from github and cd shop-BE-main and then cd into studybud
-5. Run `python3 manage.py run server 8001` and click on the link
+5. Run `python3 manage.py runserver 8001` and click on the link
 6. Play around with my application!